Martin Luther King Jr.

 and ennobles the man who wields it.
 It is a sword that heals.”

-Dr. Martin Luther King, Jr. spoke at the New York”s New School University on February 6, 1964.
-The speech was part of a lecture series, The American Race Crisis.
+Martin Luther King Jr. spoke at the New York”s New School University on February 6, 1964.
+Martin Luther King Jr. speeches were part of a lecture series, The American Race Crisis.
 A recording took place during the speech.
 After the lecture, the recording for the speech was nowhere to be found.
 However, in 2013, the school found a 15-minute recording of the question-answer session.

 During the presentation, Dr. Martin Luther King, Jr. shared the contents of his conversation with Jawaharlal Nehru.
 King talked about the past and present plight of African-Americans.
 Nehru discussed the sad historical and modern difficulties of the untouchables in India.
 They pointed out the similarities and differences between the two people groups.

-Also, in 1964, the SCLC, and Dr. Martin Luther King, Jr. were called to the St. Augustine Movement.
+Also, in 1964, the SCLC, and Dr. Martin Luther King Jr. were called to the St. Augustine Movement.
 Dr. Robert B. Hayling, a dentist and retired Air Force officer needed help.
 The NAACP youth leader was dismissed because of his warlike tactics.
 Despite the 1954 “separate but equal” ruling, Jim Crow was still alive.
 Law enforcement and hate groups were merciless.
 Abuse, terror, murder and intimidation were at an all-time high.
 LBJ signed the Civil Rights Act on July 1, 1964.
 It would end racial discrimination in public places and public services.
+Martin Luther King Jr. visited the historic Emanuel AME Church in 1962 during the height of the Civil Rights Movement.
+Renowned Evangelist Billy Graham was there as well.

 The continued efforts of Dr. Martin Luther King, Jr. and others led to the Voting Rights Act of 1965.
 Five days after the March on Selma, President Johnson made an announcement.
 Voter registration changes would take place at the federal, state and local levels.
 The racism barriers to voting were going to be removed.
 No longer could anyone be denied the right to register to vote or vote.
 Also, literacy tests and poll taxes were eliminated as prerequisites to voting.